chaoss/wg-evolution/focus_areas/code_development.md

 ## Goals

-* Activity: Learning about how much activity in involved in changing (or adding) code
+* Activity: Learning about how much activity involved in changing (or adding) code
 * Efficiency: Learning how effective new code is merged into the code base
 * Quality: Learning about the processes to improve/review quality that are used (for example: testing, code review)

 Observations:

-* Usually these goals, which in general correspond to the evaluation of some processes, are consiedered over a certain time period.
+* Usually these goals, which in general correspond to the evaluation of some processes, are considered over a certain time period.
 Therefore, questions and metrics will also refer, usually, to time periods.

 * Since the focus area is code development, goals (and therefore relevant questions and metrics) are specific for code development.
-Therefore, any metric related to these goals should be considered as fitering only data relevant to code development (for example, changes only to source code files).
-In any case, very likely these same goals could be applied to other artifacts (such as documentation) when it is developed in a similar way to source code.
+Therefore, any metric related to these goals should be considered as filtering only data relevant to code development (for example, changes only to source code files).
+In any case, very likely these same goals could be applied to other artifacts (such as documentation) when it is developed in a similar way to the source code.

-* For Quality, we assume that there are measurable processes to improve/review quaitly (testing, code review, etc.).
+* For Quality, we assume that there are measurable processes to improve/review quality (testing, code review, etc.).
 If they don't exist, this goal cannot be satisfied.

 ## Questions & metrics